 Even as you read this, there are almost 3.5 billion smartphone users in the world.
 App development is definitely the digital skill of the present and future.
-If you are looking to make it big in the Fourth Industrial Revolution, its time to develop a strong background in iOS and Android Development through the various courses available online.
+If you are looking to make it big in the Fourth Industrial Revolution, its time to develop a strong background in iOS and Android Development through the various IT and computing courses available online.

 - Prescriptive analysis: prescribe suitable actions based on machine learning

 - Descriptive analysis: provide insights to past happenings

 - Diagnostic analysis: provide solutions to specific problems

 Moving towards the Fourth Industrial Revolution